mmclamb/public-safety-cop/widgets/SocialMedia/Readme.txt

-3. If the base map’s spatial reference is not 4326 or Mercator, you must customize the code and project the result points using a geometry service.
+3. If the base mapâ€™s spatial reference is not 4326 or Mercator, you must customize the code and project the result points using a geometry service.